cloud36/continuous-control-rl/report.md

 ### HyperParameters

+Below, we can see the hyperparameters used for the solution used to solve Reacher.
+It is important to note that this environement / game problem was extremely sensitive to NOISE_SIGMA, EPSILON and EPSILON_DECAY.
+Both EPSILON and EPSILON_DECAY control the amount of noise i.e. exploration.

     BUFFER_SIZE = int(1e6)     # replay buffer size
     BATCH_SIZE = 256           # minibatch size
     GAMMA = 0.99               # discount factor